zecure/shadowd.zecure.org/content/overview/shadowd.md

     docker pull zecure/shadowd
     docker run -d -p 9115:9115 --link shadowd_database:db zecure/shadowd

+{{% note title="Docker unique specifics" type="info" %}}
+You will not have to add a new user, because the database container ships with a default user account: username **admin** and password also **admin**.
+{{% /note %}}

 If you choose this method you can directly jump to the [usage of the interface]({{< ref "overview/user_interface.md#usage" >}}).
 You can access the web interface on port *1337*.

-{{% note title="Docker unique specifics" type="info" %}}
-Please note that you will have to use the IP address of the Docker network device as *server IP* when you add a profile in the web interface (e.g. docker0: 172.17.42.1).
-Also, you will not have to add a new user, because the database container ships with a default user account: username **admin** and password also **admin**.
-{{% /note %}}
+#### Option 2: Docker for shadowd

+If you only want to use Docker for shadowd only you simply have to run:

+    wget -r -nd --no-parent https://shadowd.zecure.org/files/docker/
+    vim shadowd.ini
+    docker build -t shadowd_custom .
+    docker run -d -p 9115:9115 shadowd_custom

+This creates a new image based on [zecure/shadowd](https://registry.hub.docker.com/u/zecure/shadowd/) with a customized configuration file and starts it.

 ## Manual Installation